Associate Dean for Faculty Development, University Professor & M.E. Kilpatrick Chair of Corporate Finance and Securities Law

 Biographical Information

-Usha Rodrigues leads courses in contracts, business ethics, business associations and securities regulation.
 Rodrigues joined the School of Law's faculty in the fall of 2005 and was named the holder of the M.E.
 Kilpatrick Chair of Corporate Finance and Securities Law in 2014.
-She was awarded the title of University Professor in 2019, which was then awarded to no more than one UGA faculty member per year and reserved for professors who had served as "change agents" for UGA.
+She was awarded the title of University Professor in 2019, which was then awarded to no more than one UGA faculty member per year and was reserved for professors who had served as "change agents" for UGA.
+Her other university honors and roles include service as UGA's interim vice provost for academic affairs from February 2022 to April 2023.
+Rodrigues also has been the University Council's parliamentarian since 2014.
+Additionally, she holds a courtesy appointment in UGA's Terry College of Business.

 Prior to coming to Athens, Rodrigues was a corporate associate with Wilson Sonsini Goodrich & Rosati in Reston, Va., where she specialized in corporate law and technology transactions.
 She also served as a judicial law clerk to Judge Thomas L. Ambro of the U.S. Court of Appeals for the Third Circuit.